wgmyers/mal/impls/ruby-wgm/NOTES.md

 with ';' (so ";" is ok and not a comment) our reader needs to stop parsing everything until it sees \n.
 So back to reader.rb we go.

+Aaand... that was surprisingly straightforward, as the given regex is already munging everything after a ';' into a single token, so we just need to zip through the token list and throw away anything beginning with ';'.

+All that is left is to implement *ARGV* and taking files from the command line.

 ## Step 5 (2021-05-04)

 Ok, we've made EVAL always loop.